jokyv/FinalProject/README.md

 Regression Problem

-Predict Volatility for EURUSD (most tradable currency pair) for the following timeframes:
+Predict Volatility for EURUSD (most tradable currency pair) for the following timeframes (time in UTC):
 - 1minute
 - 1hour
 - 1day